metaplex-foundation/developer-hub/src/pages/bubblegum/offer.md

   - **Source Amount:** The total amount of the source token to sell.
 Locked in the [Escrow](/) when the offer is created.
   - **Exchange Rate:** The number of destination tokens paid by the buyer for each source token [dst/src].

-Later on we will use source meaning offer's source and destination meaning offer's destination.

 {% diagram %}
 {% node %}
 {% node label="Offer" /%}